 We hope you've enjoyed the 9 of 18 angles above, which are also part of the

 "Horse Racing Angles" eBook that sells for just $10.95 (3 eBook Combo in One)!

 For much bigger Exacta payoffs, purchase our "Exacta Gold" ebook for $7.95 OR the

-"Horse Racing Angles" 3 eBook Combo Pack for $10.95 - BOTH the eBook and the
+"Horse Racing Angles" 3 eBook Combo Pack for $10.95 - BOTH the EG eBook and